Foot Pain While Snowboarding? Try This For Relief!

 Stance

-This can absolutely effect how your arch is supported and the weight distribution through your feet when riding.
+This might be tied with first place on why you are having foot pain.
+This can absolutely affect how your arch is supported and the weight distribution through your feet when riding, leading to overuse of foot muscles.
 Things to try with your bindings/ stance

 • Width